Making Refrigerator Cookies.

 Visit these sites: Simply Recipes, Sally’s Baking Addiction, Shugary Sweets

-Julia Ann and cookbookinabox® in partnership with Netta Belle’s Choice® Spices, bring you great recipes, outstanding herbs and spices for your cooking experience. ©2007-2017 Netta Belle’s Choice® The Art of Gourmet Cookery® cookbookinabox® “Reg.
+Julia Ann and cookbookinabox® in partnership with Netta Belle’s Choice® bring you great recipes for your cooking experience. ©2007-2018 Netta Belle’s Choice® The Art of Gourmet Cookery® cookbookinabox® “Reg.
 U.S. Pat. & Trdmk.
 Off.”
 Reg.
 “Trade-marks Canadian Intellectual Property Office.
 “Netta Belle’s Choice® The Art of Gourmet Cookery® cookbookinabox®.
 All rights reserved.